 Learn more about how we are using the practice of foresight to "learn with the future," prepare for uncertainty, and help planners navigate this disruptive change.

-Turn to APA for trusted, timely, and useful resources, updated weekly.
+Turn to APA for trusted, timely, and useful resources, updated regularly.

 - Planning Methods and Tools

 - APA COVID-19 Guiding Principles and Response